No. 07–Applications for Certification

 The onus for establishing that a person is not an employee within the meaning of the Code is upon the party proposing the exclusion from the bargaining unit.

 Professionals are employees within the meaning of the Code, as are dependent contractors and private constables.
 The Code suggests that professionals should belong to a bargaining unit with other professionals, and prohibits private constables from being included in a bargaining unit with any other employees.

 The Board views part-time employment as consisting of two categories, i.e. regular part-time employees and casual employees.
 To distinguish between the two categories, the Board applies the test of regularity of employment rather than the number of hours worked per week.
-Regularly scheduled part-time employees who work some hours every week over a period of several months, even though the number of hours per week may be low, may be considered employees and are included in the bargaining unit with regular employees.
-Other part-time employees, typically those who are “on call” to replace regular employees who are on vacation or who are ill, and who do not work on a regular basis, are often referred to as “casual” employees.
+Regularly scheduled part-time employees who work some hours every week over a period of several months—even though the number of hours per week may be low—may be considered regular employees and may be included in the bargaining unit with the other regular employees who work more often.
+Other part-time employees, typically those who are “on call” to replace regular employees who are on vacation or who are ill, are often referred to as “casual” employees.
 The Board considers the status of casual employees on a case-by-case basis, and may or may not include them in the bargaining unit.

 In organizing a group of employees and proposing a bargaining unit to the Board, a trade union should be mindful of these considerations, as should an employer when it formulates a response to an application for certification.

 In making a determination concerning the application for certification of a trade union, the Board will consider employee support as of the date the application for certification was filed or of any other date that it considers appropriate.
 The Board may allow an application and certify a trade union if that trade union has a majority of employee support (that is, more than 50%) without holding a representation vote, or it will dismiss an application if a trade union has less than 35% of employee support.
 The Code requires that the Board order a representation vote if a trade union has between 35 and 50% of employee support.